 Unexplained infertility can be incredibly frustrating because it suggests an underlying diagnosis has not been identified for your unsuccessful attempts at getting pregnant and having a baby.
 Whether you have been trying to conceive for a while without success, have experienced recurrent implantation failure during IVF, or have grieved multiple miscarriages, it can be devastating not to know the reason behind your inability to get – or stay – pregnant.
 Typically, the underlying problem involves either the embryo or the endometrium.
 Most IVF centers offer PGT-A testing to ensure the selection of a normal, or euploid, embryo.
 When failure continues even with normal embryos, it might be time to look at the endometrium.

-Endometriosis is a condition where endometrial tissue starts to grow in areas where it is not supposed to grow.
-While many people associate endometriosis with painful periods, excessive bleeding, fatigue, and pain during sex, endometriosis can actually go unnoticed for years.
-In fact, it takes an average of 7 years to diagnose endometriosis, doctors often discovering it long after you have had trouble conceiving or carrying a pregnancy to term.
-And “silent” endometriosis is one of the leading causes of infertility among women worldwide.
+Endometriosis is a condition where tissue similar, but not identical, to the lining of the uterus is found elsewhere in the body.
+While many people associate endometriosis with painful periods, excessive bleeding, fatigue, and pain during sex, endometriosis can go unnoticed for years.
+It takes an average of 7 years to diagnose endometriosis, with doctors often discovering it long after you have had trouble conceiving or carrying a pregnancy to term.
+“Silent” endometriosis is one of the leading causes of infertility among women worldwide.

 What are some signs of silent endometriosis?